bhuvnenger01/dynamic_route_optimization/README.md

 1. Open your browser and navigate to `http://localhost:3000` (or the specified port).
 2. Enter your starting point and destination.
 3. Customize your route preferences.
-4. Click on "Find Route" to get the best route options.
+4. Click on "Calculate Route" to get the best route options.

 ## Contributing